Architects -- Nevada -- Reno

 Abstract This collection of drawings is for twenty-seven projects dates from 1957-1962 and includes work from both Igaz, Alegre and Harrison Architects and from Alegre and Harrison Architects.
 One set of specifications is included.
 Based upon the drawings in this collection, most of the projects designed by the firm were public buildings, principally schools outside of Reno, such as the Carson Elementary School and Churchill County Junior High School.
 This collection of drawings for...

 Scope and Contents Specifications for Parsons’ architectural drawings (drawings separated to NAA3).
 Other business materials such as payroll and accounts also included.
 In an attempt to facilitate easier access, when possible both job number, standardized title, and location of building have been included even if both are not represented on the original folder title.

-Abstract Parsons' architectural drawings include those for residences, schools, churches, the Nevada State Hospital, and Fire stations.
-Drawings for the following historic restoration projects are also included: Lake Mansion, Reno Bower's Mansion, Washoe Valley Driggs House and Piper's Opera House, Virginia City Berlin Mill, Berlin, Nevada Nevada State Capitol building, Carson City Douglas County Court House and Morrill Hall, University of Nevada, Reno.
+Abstract Edward Shier Parsons graduated in architecture studies.
+Contains architectural drawings include those for residences, schools, churches, the Nevada State Hospital, and Fire stations.
+Drawings for the following historic restoration projects are also included: Lake Mansion, Reno Bower's Mansion, Washoe Valley Driggs House and Piper's Opera House, Virginia City Berlin Mill, Berlin, Nevada Nevada State Capitol building, Carson City Douglas County Court House and Morrill Hall, University of...

-Abstract Included are plans for the following buildings in Reno and Carson City: the R. M. Clarke residence in Carson City, "family home," competitive Reno grade school building, Mt.
+Abstract Ben Leon was a Reno, Nevada architect; he was also listed in city directories as being a lumberman.
+Included are plans for the following buildings in Reno and Carson City: the R. M. Clarke residence in Carson City, "family home," competitive Reno grade school building, Mt.
 Rose school, Congregational Church parsonage, and house for E. Shaver on Riverside Dr., Reno.
-The Shaver drawings are accompanied by specifications.
+The Shaver drawings are accompanied by specifications (1895-1900).